 - Key messages: Describe the key messages that will elevate services in the target customers' eyes.
-If there is sample collateral or graphical images of some messages, include them. - Marketing activities: Which of the following promotion options provide the company the best chance of product recognition, qualified leads, store traffic, or appointments? - Media advertising (newspaper, magazine, television, radio) - o Direct mail - Telephone solicitation - o Seminars or business conferences - o Joint advertising with other companies - Word of mouth or fixed signage - o Digital marketing such as social media, email marketing, SEO, or blogging - Provide limited free consultations (such as free job pricing for contractors, free landscaping consultation for landscapers, or free pricing opinions for real estate agents) - o Sponsor local sports teams or other community events - Give free informational talks either at the business offices or for local businesses offering complementary services (such as a real estate agent providing seminars about preparing a home to bring to market) - Do free work for local non-profits (such as an ad agency designing a local farmer's market's website for free) - Sales strategy: If needed, what will be the sales approach?
+If there is sample collateral or graphical images of some messages, include them. - Marketing activities: Which of the following promotion options provide the company the best chance of product recognition, qualified leads, store traffic, or appointments? - o Media advertising (newspaper, magazine, television, radio) - Direct mail - Telephone solicitation - o Seminars or business conferences - Joint advertising with other companies - Word of mouth or fixed signage - o Digital marketing such as social media, email marketing, or SEO - Sales strategy: If needed, what will be the sales approach?
 Will there be full-time commissioned sales people, contract sales, or another approach?
-Many one-on-one service businesses are heavily reliant on word of mouth.
-Take this into account when developing the sales strategy.